Aikido

 Why doesn't AI Code Review need a live URL?

-AI Code Review reads and reasons about your source code directly.
-There's no crawl phase, no traffic replay, and no live exploitation — so there's no environment to point at.
+Code Audit reads and reasons about your source code directly.
+There's no crawl phase, no traffic replay, and no live exploitation, so there's no environment to point at.
 If you do want live testing against a deployed target, use Aikido Pentest instead.

 How do I get started?

-AI Code Review is paid for with Aikido credits.
+Paid in Aikido credits.
 The Pricing step in the create flow shows the exact credit total before you commit.
-Cost depends on the size and complexity of the codebases you select.
-Larger or more sprawling selections cost more.
-Cost depends on the size and complexity of the codebases.
-Credits are charged when you click Start Review.
+Cost depends on repo size and complexity.